-Approved 1/10/00 Reviewed 8/14/17 Revised LAMONI COMMUNI TY SCHOOL BOARD O F DIRECTOR as -
+Approved 1/10/00 Reviewed 8/14/17 LAMONI COMMUNITY SCHOOL BOARD OF DIRECTORS Revised

 WELLNESS POLICY

 The Lamoni Board of Education is committed to the optimal development of every student.
 The board believes for students to have the opportunity to achieve personal, academic, developmental, and social success, there needs to be a positive, safe, and health-promoting learning environment at every level, in every setting.